Pjotjee/Crypto/PROCESS.md

 I used ejml library for the mathematics.
 I only need to return the forecasted data to the other activity.
 I declare the alpha version as finished.

+# Monday 17 - June

+I want to finish my list in the first screen today.
+And see how I can display the time in hours and minutes.